webelcomau/EJBvsCDIvsJSF/README.md

 **Backing bean class:** Jsf23SessionBean, **Scope class:** javax.enterprise.context.SessionScoped

-[The example results below are with a fresh run, so the session bean id/millis are different.]
+[The example results below are with a fresh run, so the bean timestamps are different.]

 ```
 Info:   StatefulEjb      [1516017014132]: postConstruct